Tom Oberheim

-Thomas Elroy Oberheim (born July 7, 1936, Manhattan, Kansas), known as Tom Oberheim, is an American audio engineer and electronics engineer best known for designing effects processors, analog synthesizers, sequencers, and drum machines.
+Thomas Elroy Oberheim (born July 7, 1936), known as Tom Oberheim, is an American audio engineer and electronics engineer best known for designing effects processors, analog synthesizers, sequencers, and drum machines.
 He has been the founder of four audio electronics companies, most notably Oberheim Electronics.
 He was also a key figure in the development and adoption of the MIDI standard.
 He is also a trained physicist.

 Early life and education

 Oberheim was born and raised in Manhattan, Kansas, also the home of Kansas State University.
 Beginning in junior high school, he put his interest in electronics into practice by building hi-fi components and amplifiers for friends.
 A fan of jazz music, Oberheim decided to move to Los Angeles after seeing an ad on the back of Downbeat Magazine about free jazz performances at a club there.
 He arrived in Los Angeles in July 1956 at the age of 20 with $10 in his pocket.
 He worked as a draftsman trainee at NCR Corporation where he was inspired to become a computer engineer.
 Oberheim enrolled at UCLA, studying computer engineering and physics while also taking music courses.
 Over the next nine years he worked toward his physics degree, serving in the U.S. Army for a short period of time, harmonizing with the Gregg Smith Singers, and working jobs at computer companies (most notably Abacus, where he first began designing computers).